hohkfuyuhi/hohkfuyuhi.github.io/README.md

   3. fixed a bug where fonts were not preloading
 - *changes*
   1. gooey menu and mobile navigation have been placed higher on the screen
-  2. gooey menu has been enlarged
+  2. gooey menu has been enlarged for mobile screens
 - *quality of life*
   1. cleaned up css precedence
   2. cleaned up css specificity